Atomic Habits vs Tiny Habits: Which Method Fits You

 Keep going

-Start by identifying your sticking point using the Goals and Progress Fit-First Filter, then pick one tiny behavior to practice this week.
-If you want to go deeper, our guide on why habits fail covers the most common breakdowns, and our precommitment psychology guide explains how to lock in commitment before motivation fades.
-Progress compounds from showing up consistently, not from perfection.
+Name your sticking point with the Fit-First Filter, then choose one tiny behavior to practice this week.
+To go deeper, our guide on why habits fail covers the most common breakdowns, and our precommitment psychology guide explains how to lock in a commitment before motivation fades.
+Progress compounds from showing up, not from doing it perfectly.

 Related articles in this guide